-Is Disney Really Making Its Movies and Shows Less LGBTQ+ Friendly After A Series of Recent Controversies?
+Is Disney Really Making Its Movies and Shows Less LGBTQ+ Friendly After a Series of Recent Controversies?

 In the world of film, Disney stands out as one of the most iconic and influential companies in history.
 Originally an animation studio, it has evolved into a major player in the entertainment industry, often seen as a trendsetter in cinema.